 The Vuforia SDK supports the following digital eyewear devices:

-Vuforia's support for digital eyewear enables the creation of mixed reality AR/VR gaming and educational experiences for video-see through devices like the Samsung Gear VR, and AR experiences for optical see-through devices such as the ODG R-7, the Epson BT-200, and Microsoft HoloLens.
+Vuforia's support for digital eyewear enables the creation of mixed reality AR/VR gaming and educational experiences for video-see through devices and AR experiences for optical see-through devices such as the ODG R-7, the Epson BT-200, and Microsoft HoloLens.

 Digital eyewear apps can be developed for Android and UWP using Unity (C#) or natively using Java and C++.
 Sample projects that demonstrate how to implement the digital eyewear APIs are available in both C# and Java.